Autodesk Inventor vs Solidworks

-With both vendors, the data management systems are not ready to go, meaning, the PDM systems need to be setup and configured generally by your reseller or someone who has experience with setting up data management systems and SQL databases.
+With both vendors, the data management systems are not ready to go, meaning, the PDM systems need to be set up and configured generally by your reseller or someone who has experience with setting up data management systems and SQL databases.
 Solidworks PDM standard comes with version and revision control which is a great feature over Autodesk, where Autodesk Inventor Professional has Vault Basic which gives version control.

-Both vendors provide a cut down version of their higher end data management products with their CAD products; If you want more features, look at Autodesk Vault Workgroup and Vault Professional or Solidworks PDM Professional.
+Both vendors provide a cut-down version of their higher-end data management products with their CAD products; If you want more features, look at Autodesk Vault Workgroup and Vault Professional or Solidworks PDM Professional.

 A360 Drive for data management

-Autodesk offer A360 Drive with your Inventor Professional subscription where you get a CAD friendly ‘dropbox’ type of storage where you can synchronise your files to the cloud.
+Autodesk offer A360 Drive with your Inventor Professional subscription where you get a CAD friendly ‘dropbox’ type of storage where you can synchronize your files to the cloud.
 Out of the box, this can be used as a version control data management system, has searching capabilities, visibility over who and when someone has edited, viewed and accessed files, secure access controls.

-Even though it recognises references, it lacks the check-in/check-out and other functionality of a PDM system where you can lock a file to read-only while you’re working on it to prevent others from also modifying the file at the same time but it will tell you that the file has been accessed or you can do manual actions to signal that you are working on the folder or file by moving it to a special folder, assigning it to a special category or making a comment that you’re working on the file.
+Even though it recognizes references, it lacks the check-in/check-out and other functionality of a PDM system where you can lock a file to read-only while you’re working on it to prevent others from also modifying the file at the same time but it will tell you that the file has been accessed or you can do manual actions to signal that you are working on the folder or file by moving it to a special folder, assigning it to a special category or making a comment that you’re working on the file.

-Solidworks Standard has an animator, while Autodesk Inventor, Solidworks Professional and Premium come with an animator and photo realistic rendering for still images.
+Solidworks Standard has an animator, while Autodesk Inventor, Solidworks Professional, and Premium come with an animator and photorealistic rendering for still images.

 MS Office Integration

 Both systems will export a Bill of Materials out to Microsoft Excel and read an MS Excel table to drive design changes.
-Product Design Suite can write to MS Excel, so if you need Excel data modified or created based on say a design specification or design change or for pricing, quoting or linking labour costs it can.
+Product Design Suite can write to MS Excel, so if you need Excel data modified or created based on say a design specification or design change or for pricing, quoting or linking labor costs it can.